 15. Sketch an example of a "hidden" line and explain how it is used:

-Used to show edges or surfaces on the inside of an object or behind the top, front, or side surfaces
+Hidden lines are medium thick, dashed lines and are used to show edges or surfaces on the inside of an object or behind the top, front or side surfaces.